ClusterLabs/ha_cluster_exporter/doc/metric_spec.md

 #### Description

-The relevant part of this metric is its timestamp, which corresponds to the last time Pacemaker configuration changed.
+The value of this metric is a Unix timestamp in seconds, converted to a float, corresponding to the last time Pacemaker configuration changed.
-The actual metric value will always be 1 and can be ignored.
+The metric is in turn timestamped with the time it was last checked.

 ### `ha_cluster_pacemaker_constraints`